mholling/nswtopo/README.markdown

 A few shortcomings are sometimes evident in the generated map images.
 These can often be fixed by manually adjusting the relevant layer in Photoshop.

 * Feature labels sometimes conflict with other features on the map, or are more numerous than needed.
-This is easily fixed in the multilayered TIFF or PSD file by manually moving or deleting the offending label.
+This is easily fixed in a multi-layer file by manually moving or deleting the offending label.
 * Data is not always complete or accurate.
 Since the map data represents the current contents of the NSW geospatial database, it reflects any errors the database contains.
 Aerial imagery may be helpful in identifying any such inaccuracies, which can subsequently corrected manually in the appropriate layer.
 Examples of inaccuracies I've observed include:
   * the trig points layer does not always show every trig station in the map area;
   * new dams on farms may not always be shown;